TerrenceMiao/blog/source/_posts/Setup-Docker-Private-Registry-in-Nexus-Repository-OSS-3-x-x.md

 * Due to Docker Virtual Machine is immutable, the CA certificate added change made inside VM is ephemeral, and lost after VM is restarted
 * Docker Private Registry ONLY supports *HTTPS*, NOT HTTP
 * Nexus repository MUST register and use server certificate for host e.g. "silencer.bigpond", NOT "localhost.bigpond" to run Docker Private Registry
+* Try with "--disable-content-trust" if error like "Get https://silencer.gateway:18444/v1/_ping: x509: certificate signed by unknown authority"

 ## Reference
 * Private Registry for Docker, _https://books.sonatype.com/nexus-book/3.0/reference/docker.html_